jakehl/peek.nvim/README.md

   update_on_change = true,

-  app = 'webview',          -- 'webview', 'browser', string or a table of strings
-                            -- explained below

   filetype = { 'markdown' },-- list of filetypes to recognize as markdown

   -- relevant if update_on_change is true